kkharji/clj-duct-reitit/README.md

       expects a map of exception classes or `reitit.ring.middleware.exception` keys like wrap or default, and a function that takes `[exception request]`.
-    - `:log-exceptions?` whether to log exceptions using `duct.logger`, default true
+    - `:log?` whether to log exceptions using `duct.logger`, default true if `duct.logger` exists.
+    - `:pretty?` whether to make log exceptions easier to read.

 [ring-reitit-exception-middleware]: https://cljdoc.org/d/metosin/reitit/0.5.15/doc/ring/exception-handling-with-ring#exceptioncreate-exception-middleware
 ### Overview